makerfactoryio/docs/docs/development-boards/sensorio/hardware-overview.md

 ![Block Diagram](../../images/sensorio/SensorIO-block-diagrBETA.png)

+!!! info "USB functions:"
+	- Power input **(1)**
+	- Debugging port (GDB compatible)
+	- Virtual Serial COMM
+	- Mass storage programming (simply drag & drop to flash)

-The board can be powered through the on-board USB Micro B connector or directly by the +5V pins of the MikroBUS connectors.
+**(1)** The board can be powered through the on-board USB Micro B connector or directly by the +5V pins of the MikroBUS connectors.
 Please check the [*Technical specifications*](../datasheet) and the [*circuit Schematics*](../schematics) for more details.

 !!! tip "Full 5V support in all the I/Os"
 	The board supports 5V input logic levels in all of the I/Os.
-The analog inputs of the Arduino and Grove interfaces provide 5V support through level conditioning stages.
+The analog inputs of the Arduino and Grove interfaces also provide 5V-support through level conditioning stages.
 Check the [expansion interfaces](../interfaces/#level-conditioning) section for more information.

-### ST-Link
+### ST-Link Debugger

 !!! info "The target MCU can be programmed in 3 different ways:"
 	* Using the flashing and debugging functionalities of the *ST-Link* interface (check the [Getting Started](../getting-started) and [Tools](../tools) for more information)